top of page

 A B O U T U S

-Our FabricWorks training programme gives opportunities to local women, from a variety of backgrounds and skills levels, to take part in textile design and production courses.
+Our FabricWorks training programmes give opportunities to local women, from a variety of backgrounds and skills levels, to take part in textile design and production courses.

 But our weekly courses are more than just learning how to sew...